Amex Bluebird Stands as the Better American Express Prepaid Option

 The good news is, both of these cards provide you with a way to use a prepaid card refill fee-free.

-For both Bluebird and Serve, it's free to reload your account by direct deposit, debit card, checking account, savings account, mobile check deposit, and at Walmart.
+For both American Express Bluebird and American Express Serve®, it's free to reload your account by direct deposit, debit card, checking account, savings account, mobile check deposit, and at Walmart.
 One very big difference is that you can reload your American Express Serve® account with a cash reload card (which costs up to $3.95 each time), but there is no such option for the American Express Bluebird account.

-It's extremely odd that Bluebird doesn't allow cash reloads through reload cards, which is a common feature with most other prepaid cards.
-As a result, Bluebird customers would need to be within close proximity to a Walmart store if they need to make frequent cash reloads.
+It's extremely odd that American Express Bluebird doesn't allow cash reloads through reload cards, which is a common feature with most other prepaid cards.
+As a result, American Express Bluebird customers would need to be within close proximity to a Walmart store if they need to make frequent cash reloads.

 In the long run, you're more likely to need cash reloads over mail-in check deposits.
 Even if you have to pay a fee for it, the greater ease of cash reloads is why American Express Serve® is better for reloads.